atctwo/atctwo.github.io/pages/about/1_about.md

 ### 🎵 Music
 I probably spend at least half of the time I'm awake listening to music.
 Generally I'm into "indie stuff", plus or minus half a genre.
 - My favourite bands ever are Radiohead, alt-J, Blonde Redhead, and Crumb
-- I often listen to Sufjan Stevens, C418, The Marias, Billie Marten, Mitski, Alvvays, Flipturn, various Vocaloid artists, and music from Portal (2), Tunic, and the Zelda series
+- I often listen to Sufjan Stevens, Billie Marten, Mitski, Flipturn, The Marias, Panchiko, Alvvays, C418, various Vocaloid artists, They Might Be Giants
-- More recently I've been listening to They Might Be Giants, Chappell Roan, Strawberry Switchblade, Kero Kero Bonito, Ivy, KNOWER, Panchiko, the Cowboy Bebop soundtrack, and music from the Splatoon series
+- More recently I've been listening to Kero Kero Bonito, Ivy, KNOWER, Lemon Demon, and Djo

+Recently I set up a [Last.fm](https://www.last.fm/user/atctwo) account, so you can see what I'm currently listening to!

 ### 🕹️ Video Games
 One of my special interests is Nintendo.
 Not only am I interested in their games, I'm interested in them as a company, in the same way football fans are interested in a club.